 This is not the first time Dr. Batchinsky has pioneered the applications of techniques to address the Department of Defense’s trauma models.

 At the AREVA program, located in a San Antonio Brooks City Base facility, Batchinsky leads a multi-disciplinary research team of 15 people engaged in translational research focusing on combat-relevant trauma and novel critical care interventions for combat casualties during care at ground level and high altitudes.

 “This unique research platform doesn’t exist anywhere in the world,” he said.
 “Our team is able to replicate difficult situations from critical care and implications of altitudes and we have ICU animal expertise to mimic around-the-clock human-like conditions.
 I feel as though my team, most of whom have no formal medical education, could perform in any ICU in any critical care condition and be successful.”

-“Never do I feel as relevant as I do right now,” said Batchinsky.
-“Geneva drives medicine and can be a main conduit of medical innovation during this time of uncertainty.
-My AREVA team consists of dedicated researchers and one day soon, we will change medical care in the world.”
+“Never do I feel as relevant as I do right now,” said Dr. Batchinsky.
+“Geneva drives medicine and can be the main conduit of medical innovation during this time of uncertainty.
+My AREVA team consists of dedicated to research young men and women and one day soon we will change medical care in the world.”

-Dr. Batchinsky’s views do not represent the views of the Department of Defense.
+Dr. Batchinsky’s views do not represent those of the Department of Defense.